 - Use an Amazon generated PDF from Amazon.com

-- Get product labeling page while creating shipment
+- Use the product labeling page while creating shipment

-- Print item labels from the inventory screen
+- Print item labels directly from the inventory screen

 How Long Do Amazon FBA Labels Have To Last?